UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

     +  **Question**.
 If a lattice L contains projective prime quotients I1​ and I2​, TCT implies typ(I1​) = typ(I2​) (under suitable conditions).
-Can this type equality, for specific types forced by L's structure, be translated into a cf-IE property of G?
+Can this type equality, for specific types forced by $L$'s structure, be translated into a cf-IE property of $G$?

 4.  **Re-analysis of Critical Lattices (e.g., $L_7$)**.
 Apply a full TCT analysis to lattices like $L_7$.
 DeMeo's analysis of $L_7$ derived several cf-IE properties.[[1](#works-cited)]  TCT might reveal further constraints on
     $\mathrm{Con}(A_G) ≅ L_7$ (e.g., specific type occurrences due to its
-    non-modularity or M3 sublattices) which could translate into additional cf-IE properties of G, potentially strengthening the argument for $L_7$'s non-representability or leading to a contradiction.
+    non-modularity or M3 sublattices) which could translate into additional cf-IE properties of $G$, potentially strengthening the argument for $L_7$'s non-representability or leading to a contradiction.

 5.  **Investigating the "Empty Tails" Condition**.
 The property that "$A_G$ has only